ahdinosaur/secret-channel/SPEC.md

 secretstream has affordances that Secret Channel doesn't need:

 - By sending the initial nonce as a header, secretstream doesn't require the encrypter and decrypter to have a shared initial nonce.
-  - Secret Channel is designed for a use with Secret Handshake where we already have a way to generate a shared initial nonce.
+  - Secret Stream doesn't need a shared initial nonce, but could if needed with outputs from [Secret Handshake](https://github.com/ahdinosaur/secret-handshake).
-- By using a 64-bit random nonce with a 32-bit counter, secretstream is more safe to re-use keys???
+- By using a 64-bit random nonce with a 32-bit counter, secretstream is more safe to re-use keys.
   - Secret Channel explicitly disallows any key re-use.
 - By XOR'ing the nonce with the previous Poly1305 tag, secretstream is more safe ...???
   - This also prevents random-access decryption.